molamikedevs/social-app/README.md

 ![Movie Trending Application](https://i.imgur.com/MTiHWip.png)

- A social media web application with stunning ui **You can create a post, follow and unfollow, comment, save post, like post and delete post**, with smooth ** Infinity scrolling**.
-Powered by **Appwrite** for backend operations.
+**A social media web application with a stunning UI.
+Users can create posts, follow and unfollow other users, comment on posts, save posts, like posts, and delete posts - all with smooth infinite scrolling.
+Powered by Appwrite for backend operations.**

 ---